-- ✓ Do you have up to date job descriptions for all roles within the business? - ✓ Are you up to date on discrimination law? - ✓ Do you have a suitable interview structure? - ✓ Do all your candidates have a legal right to work in the UK? - ✓ Do you understand current Working Time Regulations?
+- Do you have up to date job descriptions for all roles within the business? - Is there a selection and recruitment policy in place? - Are you up to date on discrimination law - Do you have a suitable interview structure? - Who in the business is responsible for checking references? - Do all your candidates have a legal right to work in the UK? - Are you aware of standard probation periods? - Do you understand current Working Time Regulations?